 Policy 2.2.1 Redefine the regional center concept to recognize the unique character of Oregon City while being in accordance with Metro's 2040 Growth Concept.
-Policy 2.2.2 Develop and promote a vision for the economic development of the downtown area that solidifies the Downtown Community Plan and Waterfront Master Plan and is consistent with sustainable development practices.
-Policy 2.2.3 Target public infrastructure investments and create public/private partnerships to help ensure that the regional center develops to its maximum capacity and realizes its full potential consistent with sustainable development practices.
-Policy 2.2.4 Encourage the development of a strong and healthy historic downtown retail.

-- Policy 2.2.4 Encourage the development of a strong and healthy historic downtown retail, office, and residential center. - Policy 2.2 5 Implement the Downtown Community Plan and Waterf-Front Master Plan with regulations and programs that support compatible and complementary mixeduses, including housing, hospitality services, restaurants, civic and institutional, offices, some types of industrial, and retail uses in the regional center, all at a relatively concentrated density consistent with sustainable development practices.
+- Policy 2.2.2 Develop and promote a vision for the economic development of the downtown area that solidifies the Downtown Community Plan and Waterfront Master Plan and is consistent with sustainable development practices. - Policy 2.2.3 Target public infrastructure investments and create public/private partnerships to help ensure that the regional center develops to its maximum capacity and realizes its full potential consistent with sustainable development practices. - Policy 2.2.4 Encourage the development of a strong and healthy historic downtown retail, office, and residential center. - Policy 2.2.5 Implement the Downtown Community Plan and Waterf-Front Master Plan with regulations and programs that support compatible and complementary mixeduses, including housing, hospitality services, restaurants, civic and institutional, offices, some types of industrial, and retail uses in the regional center, all at a relatively concentrated density consistent with sustainable development practices.